prezi/snakebasket/README.md

 `pip install -r packages_we_need.txt`

 pip works great for basic applications with few dependencies and a flat structure (packages that don't depend on other packages which then depend on other packages), but when you try and use pip for an application like this:

 ![dependency hell](https://github.com/prezi/snakebasket/wiki/dependency_hell.jpg)

 pip chokes.
 And that's where snakebasket comes in.

-There are two major features of snakebasket that make up for two of pip's shortcomings:
+snakebasket does two big things that help make up for pip's shortcomings:

 **1. Installs recursive dependencies.**

 With pip, every desired package needs to be manually `pip installed`.

-    snakebasket `sb install`s (via `pip install`) a list of dependencies from the desired package's `requirements.txt` file—and then it installs further packages form the `requirements.txt` file of every subsequent dependency, recursively.
+snakebasket `sb install`s (via `pip install`) a list of dependencies from the desired package's `requirements.txt` file—and then it installs further packages from the `requirements.txt` file of every subsequent dependency, recursively.

 **2. Decides between conflicting versions of the same package.**

-    pip allows exactly one version of a package to be installed in a given environment, and thus expects all packages to depend on that same single version.
+pip allows exactly one version of a package to be specified in a given environment, and thus expects all packages to depend on that same single version.
 In this example:

 ```python
 #foo/setup.py